leswright1977/PySpectrometer/README.md

 ***Version 3***

-Version 3 has a Peak hold feature to detect transient events, suh as a Laser pulse, or a Camera Flash!
+Version 3 has a Peak hold feature to detect transient events, such as a Laser pulse, or a Camera Flash!

 ![Screenshot](media/v3.png)